MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-storage-spaces-direct-vmm.md

 - **Hyper-converged deployment**: Storage in leveraged by VMs running on the same cluster
 - **Disaggregated deployment**: Storage can be exported as a file share

 In System Center 2016 - Virtual Machine Manager (VMM) you can deploy Storage Spaces direct in both a hyper-converged or disaggregated topology.
-This article shows you have to build a  hyper-converged deployment in System Center 2016 - Virtual Machine Manager (VMM).

 ## Hyper-converged deployment